Processing times for claims

 If we don’t have everything we need to process your claim, we will have to ask you or your GP or specialist for the missing information.
 This will delay your claim.

-Please contact us if you’re not sure what documents you need to support your claim.
+Contact us if you’re not sure what documents you need to support your claim.

-- a veteran has a terminal illness
+- has a terminal illness

-- a veteran has mental health issues
+- has mental health issues

-- a client is experiencing financial hardship.
+- is experiencing financial hardship.

-Please tell us if your health or financial circumstances change significantly while waiting for a decision on your claim.
+Contact us if your health or financial circumstances change significantly while waiting for a decision on your claim.